Our team of social workers conducts regular visits with clients and consults with our meal delivery drivers, who see clients on their daily routes.

 - legal resources

-Our social workers are available for case management services for our clients who are most at risk of losing their ability to live on their own and who are without access to other case management services.
+Our social workers are available for support management services for our clients who are most at risk of losing their ability to live on their own and who are without access to other support management services.
 We develop a plan with the client and give them the tools to address the immediate situation and future concerns.

 Additional Citywide Services